artikcloud/sample-nodejs-ruleEngineCreatePredictionRule/readme.md

              }
         //...
 ```

+3. In this sample, if the predicted value matches the condition you specified, this will trigger the `setOn` Action on the device.
+If you wish to trigger a different Action on the device, replace the "setOn" Action with a different value.

 4. We will also make this Rule accessible only by the application associated with your user token: